melmatt7/computational_physics/toomre_model/README.md

 ## Methodology

-The initial conditions of mass and separation distance () between the two masses () was arbitrarily chosen.
-From here, the following derivation was used to arrive at initial velocities to ensure a circular orbit:

-To simplify the problem, the particles were assumed to sit at certain distances and away from the origin on the x axis.
-These distances could be determined by assuming that the centre of mass of the system () was at the origin:
+The initial conditions of mass and separation distance between the two masses was arbitrarily chosen.
+From here, the initial velocities were calculated to ensure a circular orbit.
+To simplify the problem, the particles were assumed to sit at certain distances away from the origin on the x axis.
+These distances could be determined by assuming that the centre of mass of the system was at the origin.

-Which results in:

-Now, knowing that and denoting :

-Similarly, for :

-It should be mentioned that the calculated values are just magnitudes.
-To convert the respective distances into vectors, ensure that they have opposite signs.
-From here, initial velocities can be calculated.
-The key realization is that gravitational force is equivalent to centripetal force in this defined two body system, such that:

-Where a and b are placeholders for 1 and 2 where of course a cannot equal b such that:

-It should be once again noted that these equations represent magnitudes and their corresponding vectors would have opposite signs.
-All initial conditions are now known, however, the second order FDA takes the form:

-This can be rearranged to give:

-Where n denotes a time step and is the gravitational acceleration:

-This means that the position at the first time step is also required to propagate the second order FDA.
-This can be calculated using the following equation:

-Combining all this information, a convergence test was performed for levels 6, 7, 8 and 9.
+A convergence test was performed for levels 6, 7, 8 and 9.
 The x component for the first mass was compared for the varying levels.
 Error level plots as well as scaled error level plots were generated with the appropriate scaling factor.
 The results of these tests are discussed below.

 ## File Descriptions